Exchange Traded Fund (ETF)

 Once you determine the right ETF for your portfolio, you can purchase ETF units through a full service or online broker in the same way you would purchase stocks.
 Here are several factors to consider when buying and selling ETFs:

-• Brokers may have inventory or a greater ability to provide a superior trading result
+• Large Orders: Consider trading through a broker when placing large trades.
+Brokers may have inventory or a greater ability to provide a superior trading result.

 Conclusion